Introduction

 - There are specific concerns with iOS compatibility.
 PWAs have been supported on Apple devices since version 11.3.
 But some features are still unavailable (like Touch ID, Face ID, Bluetooth).

-State of PWA Development
+State of PWA development

 By definition, progressive web apps are a continuously evolving trend.
 As a result, new technologies and increased support from major platforms are constantly contributing to the expansion of PWAs.
 While an exact market share is difficult to quantify due to the vague definition of PWA, estimates based on Chrome web data place the current amount of PWA-like page loads at around 17%.